Stay At Home Educator

 ~ Pulling on or off pants to use the toilet.

-~ Put on their own slip-on shoes.
+~ Be able to put on their own slip-on shoes.

 ~ Throw away trash from snacks or putting away dishes after a meal.